About

 Griffith University will also consider you for admission if you have:

-- Music, Dance and Performing Arts qualifications such as Australian Music Examination Board (AMEB) qualifications and Royal Academy of Dance (RAD).
+• Music, Dance and Performing Arts qualifications such as Australian Music Examination Board (AMEB) qualifications and Royal Academy of Dance (RAD).

-Comprehensive information can be found on admissions pathways.
+Comprehensive information can be found on Admissions Pathways.

 Griffith welcomes applications from Veterans and military service personnel through QTAC, UAC or via the Veterans Direct Application Pathway for most Griffith undergraduate degrees on the basis of your service.
 If you have completed the armed services general training and at least twelve months' service, you will be awarded a selection rank making you eligible for a range of Griffith degrees.
 Griffith recognises the training, experience and qualifications undertaken by ADF personnel and you may be eligible for credit or recognition of prior learning.
-Griffith University is developing opportunities to reach your full potential through education with a newly formed Veterans Student Success Program.
+Griffith University is developing opportunities to reach your full potential through education with a newly formed Griffith Veterans College.
 For more information visit Veterans.

 Bridging and enabling course entry